Search

 Biochemistry

-I bring a strong academic background and teaching experience in biochemistry.
-I've completed both graduate-level and upper-division university biochemistry courses as part of my bachelor's and master's training in molecular biochemistry and cell biology at UC San Diego.
-These courses covered a wide range of topics including enzyme kinetics, metabolic pathways, protein structure and function, bioenergetics, and molecular signaling.
-In medical school, I further deepened my knowledge through clinical applications of biochemistry, studying the molecular basis of metabolic disorders, biochemical genetics, pharmacodynamics, and disease mechanisms tied to cellular metabolism.
-Over the past ten years, I’ve supported students in mastering core and advanced biochemistry concepts at the undergraduate, graduate, and pre-health levels.
+As a recent medical school graduate (M.D.) with a Bachelor's in Biology, I bring both a broad and deep understanding of biology, having studied the subject from the biochemical, molecular, and cellular level to entire organ systems.
+I've completed both graduate-level and upper-division university biochemistry courses as part of my bachelor's and doctoral training in molecular biochemistry and cell biology.
+I help students with a wide range of topics including enzyme kinetics, metabolic pathways, protein structure and function, bioenergetics, and molecular signaling.
+I’ve guided students in mastering core and advanced biochemistry concepts at the undergraduate, graduate, and pre-health levels.
 I commonly assist with topics such as glycolysis, the citric acid cycle, oxidative phosphorylation, electron transport chain dynamics, amino acid metabolism, lipid biosynthesis, nucleic acid structure and function, gene expression regulation, signal transduction pathways, and biomolecular interactions.
 I also incorporate foundational chemistry principles to reinforce key biochemistry concepts, including acid-base balance, chemical bonding in macromolecules, and thermodynamic considerations in biochemical reactions.
 Whether you're preparing for exams or trying to understand complex mechanisms, I focus on breaking down biochemistry into manageable, logical components that build confidence and long-term understanding.

 Biology